Interview: Boris Mitić

 (Translated from French by Simon Barnard)

-Once Upon a Nothing (work-in-progress) by Boris Mitić will be presented at Faena Hotel Screening Room on Friday April 28, 7 pm.
+Once Upon a Nothing (work-in-progress) by Boris Mitić will be presented at Faena Hotel Screening Room.